gantry/docs/pages/01.gantry5/01.basics/07.updating-themes/docs.md

 After you have done this, make sure you clear the WordPress cache completely and test your site.

-### Method 2: Full Theme Deletion and Reinstall
+### Method 2: Install Full Theme Over Existing Theme

-If you are confident that the only changes you have made to your site are stored in the theme's `custom` directory, you can copy that directory and place it somewhere safe, then initiate uninstallation using the WordPress admin, and upload the new, updated version of the theme.
+If you are confident that the only changes you have made to your site are stored in the theme's `custom` directory, you can copy that directory and place it somewhere safe and upload the new, updated version of the theme.

 ![Updating](updating_2.png?classes=shadow,border)

-To do this, navigate to **Admin > Appearance > Themes**, and select another theme to set as default temporarily.
-You can do this by selecting the **Activate** button that appears as you move your cursor over another theme.
-This will enable you to remove the currently-installed Gantry theme by selecting its thumbnail, then the red **Delete** link in the lower-right corner of the popup.

-Now, installing the updated Gantry 5 theme is easy.
+To do this, navigate to **Admin > Appearance > Themes**.
 At the top of the **Themes** page is an **Add New** button.
 Selecting it takes you to the **Add Themes** page where you cal select the **Upload Theme** button which is placed in the same position the Add New button was in the last page.

 Now, you simply need to choose the theme's zip package and select **Install Now**.
 Once your installation is complete you will be given the option to **Activate** it.
 Do so, and before you go to any other area of the admin, use your FTP program to replace the `custom` directory and its contents that you copied earlier.